 After the analysis, it’s the time to dress up insights from the previous stages in the low fidelity skeleton of the product – wireframes.

 Wireframing is used to design digital products at a structural level.
 A wireframe is generally used to layout content and functionality on a graphical user interface (GUI), which considers user needs and user journeys.
-It happens early in the design process, and it serves to establish a basic structure (architecture) of information, navigation design, and interface design before visual design and content are added.
+It happens on an early stage, and it serves to establish a basic structure (architecture) of information, navigation design, and interface design before visual design and content are added.

 The most important benefit of wireframing is that it provides an early version of the product for you to review with both your internal and external stakeholders.
 Adjustments can be made easily to the wireframes before moving on to the more complicated process of technical development.